-You are being watched. closely.
+You are being watched, closely.
 By your child.
 With every move you make, a pair of eyes observes, encodes, memorizes and prepares to act like you.
-Of course, you are aware of this if your child ever repeated an unfortunate curse word you uttered in traffic.
+Of course, you are aware of this if your child has ever repeated an unfortunate curse word you uttered in traffic.

 But it goes beyond words.
 Our children soak up our attitudes, beliefs and world views like little sponges.
 As a clinical psychologist who specializes in treating body-image and eating disorders in young people, and as a mother of my own two kids, I want to hire a sky-writer to trace these words for all parents to see:

 Your child will only love their body as much as you love yours.

 So, listen up, moms and dads.
 This is important.
 You can be their first and most influential teacher about loving and appreciating their bodies, the differences between bodies, what is “normal” for bodies (and this is a broad range), what the media (mis)represents about bodies and how to practice weight-neutrality.

 Body-image role modeling reminds me of the lessons we give our children about racial equality, respecting people with disabilities, helping others — why shouldn’t we be as proactive in teaching our kids about being respectful toward the bodies they were born with and toward others’ bodies?